 “Laugh Louder, Party Harder, Love Longer and remember that life is too short to give a....”Trevor Mills

-“My name is Gannon Reilly and I am a junior at Virginia Tech.
-I first met hunter in 7th grade and even though I knew him for a short four years, I still consider him one of the best friends I have ever had.
+“My name is Gannon Reilly and I first met hunter in 7th grade and even though I knew him for a short four years, I still consider him one of the best friends I have ever had.

 f Hunter were here today I would simply tell him thank you.
 Thank you for showing me how to laugh, smile and love.
 Thank you for showing me not to care what people think about you.
 Thank you for showing me how to live and thank you for providing me with so many great memories that I will never forget and that I will cherish for the rest of my life.
 Thank you for being a great friend.
 Thank you for always being yourself.
 And thank you for making me the man I am today.”Gannon Reilly